Central Sahel (Burkina Faso, Mali and Niger)

 BACKGROUND:

-Populations in the Central Sahel – Burkina Faso, Mali and Niger – are enduring armed conflict and inter-communal violence amidst a decade-long insurgency driven by armed Islamist groups affiliated with al-Qaeda and the so-called Islamic State Sahel Province.
-According to the Armed Conflict Location & Event Data Project (ACLED), over 12,000 people, most of whom were civilians, were killed in 2023.
-At least 2.8 million people are internally displaced in the region, including 2.1 million in Burkina Faso alone.
+Populations in the Central Sahel – Burkina Faso, Mali and Niger – are enduring armed conflict and inter-communal violence amidst an entrenched insurgency driven by armed Islamist groups affiliated with al-Qaeda (JNIM) and the so-called Islamic State Sahel Province (ISSP).
 Violence has also taken place between rival ethnic militias and community-based self-defense groups resulting in reprisal attacks and countless abuses.

-Armed Islamist groups perpetrate recurrent abuses and attacks against civilians, including grave violations against children and conflict-related sexual violence.
-These groups systematically use sieges, threats, kidnappings, improvised explosive devices and landmines as deliberate tactics of war as they seek to control supply routes and increase areas of influence.
-Armed Islamist groups are committing war crimes in besieged areas, blocking humanitarian aid to civilians and causing starvation, imposing forced taxation and strategically destroying and looting civilian objects, including places of worship, health centers, food reserves and water services, among other violations of International Humanitarian Law (IHL).
-Insurgents also routinely target secular state education, burning schools and threatening, abducting or killing teachers.
+Armed Islamist groups perpetrate recurrent abuses and attacks against civilians.
+These groups systematically use sieges, threats, kidnappings, improvised explosive devices (IEDs), drones and landmines as deliberate tactics of war as they seek to control supply routes and increase areas of influence.
+They have also enforced their own interpretation of Sharia law in areas under their control, imposing severe gender discriminatory rules.
+In besieged areas, armed Islamist groups are blocking humanitarian aid to civilians and causing starvation, imposing forced taxation and strategically destroying and looting civilian objects, including places of worship, health centers, food reserves and water services, among other violations of International Humanitarian Law (IHL).
+Insurgents also routinely perpetrate grave violations against children and target secular state education, burning schools and threatening, abducting or killing teachers.

-Counterterrorism operations have often led to human rights violations in all three states, with security forces in Mali and Burkina Faso directly implicated in likely war crimes and crimes against humanity.
-In Mali, the Russian paramilitary group Africa Corps (formerly the Wagner Group) has perpetrated possible war crimes and crimes against humanity, including summary executions, rape and sexual violence, pillaging and torture against civilians, while working alongside the Malian Armed Forces (FAMa) since at least December 2021.
+Counterterrorism operations have often led to human rights violations in all three states, with security forces in Mali and Burkina Faso implicated in likely war crimes and crimes against humanity.
+The Malian Armed Forces (FAMa) and Russian state-controlled Africa Corps (formerly the Wagner Group) have perpetrated possible war crimes and crimes against humanity, including summary executions, indiscriminate airstrikes, rape and sexual violence, pillaging and torture against civilians, among other abuses.
 State-sponsored militias in Burkina Faso, notably the Volunteers for the Defense of the Homeland (VDP), have also been implicated in grave crimes along ethnic lines.

 RECENT DEVELOPMENTS: